OzanYasin/git-and-github-bootcamp/README.md

 - SHA-1 always generates 40-digit hexadecimal numbers
 - The commit hashes we've seen a million times are the output of SHA-1

+## Git Database

+Git is a **key-value data store.** We can insert any kind of content into a Git repository, and Git will hand us back a unique key we can later use to retrieve that content.

+These keys that we get back are SHA-1 checksums.